yh382/F1-Tenth-Duke/connecting_host.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Refer to the instructions in `Configuring the NVIDIA Jetson NX <configuring_nx.rst>`_ for WiFi and SSH setup.
-Once connected to ``F1TENTH_WIFI``, verify the connection by opening a terminal and running:
+Once connected to the same wifi your car is connecting, verify the connection by opening a terminal and running:

 .. code-block:: bash